 • Easy content and archive management.

-• Has a resourceful marketplace.
+• Has its own resourceful marketplace.

 • Responsive and mobile-friendly web application.